jku-icg-classroom/infovis-lab-project-2020-gitvis/README.md

 ### History:

-The history is resposible for creating the datepicker and the interactive graph for the currently selected repository.
-The graph structure is rendered with dagreD3 which takes care of the layout, the inner HTML of the nodes showing detailed information is created with pure d3.
+The history is responsible for creating the datepicker and the interactive graph for the currently selected repository.
+The graph structure is rendered with dagreD3 which takes care of the layout.
+The inner HTML of the nodes showing overview information is created with pure d3.
+The whole graph is draggable and zoomable.
+When a node is clicked, the details view is updated with the date of this node.
+With the datepicker the user can choose to only show part of the data.

 Variables:
-* a few variables for the html-elements, height and widht, zoom
+* a few variables for the HTML-elements, height and width, variable for storing zoom when reloading the graph
 * the graph and the dagreD3-renderer

 Functions:
 * createHistoryVis: appends the elements to the history-div and initializes the dagre-d3 graph.
-* updateHistoryVis: iterates over all  commits and creates the visualization for each node.
-Creates a node for each commit, adds it to the dagreD3 graph structure and renders it.
+* updateHistoryVis: iterates over all commits and creates the visualization of the overview information for each node.
+Creates a node for each commit, adds it to the dagreD3 graph structure, and renders it.
 * renderAfterDagreRender: small tweaks to the visualization inside the nodes after letting dagre-d3 do the rendering of the graph.
 * renderLinesChanged: renders the stacked bar chart for every node.
 * updateChartScales: updates the scale for the lineschanged bar chart.
 * createDatePicker: gets the min and max date of the current dataset and creates a datepicker with these as preset values.
 * renderHistoryGraphFromTo: renders only the correct nodes after datePicker has been used.
-* formatDate: helperfunction for easier formatting of date.
+* formatDate: helper function for easier formatting of date.

 ### Details: